-The contract must establish a mutually agreed, legally binding framework that includes measurable performance specifications aligned with defined service levels and productivity objectives calculated to improve security task efficiency and lower cost of operation.
+The contract must establish a mutually agreed, legally binding framework to support the opportunity for measurably superior performance.
+This would include measurable performance specifications aligned with defined service levels and productivity objectives calculated to improve security task efficiency and lower cost of operation.
 Specific service level objectives should be tied to defined security success factors such as those seen in Tables 1 (above) and 2 (below).
 Provisions for both incentive rewards and penalties are essential ingredients in the contract terms and service level agreement.

-A note on co-employment: Many security executives who have experience with large contracts think this issue is a non-starter.
-They believe that client oversight, performance monitoring and directed engagement on task performance are essential, particularly given the proximity of the services to the customer-facing, risk management mission.
-While we encourage discussion with supplier management and legal counsel, we also state our firm belief that it is the corporate security executive who will be held accountable for a notable breach in security, a defect in a regulatory requirement, or a deficient response resulting in litigation.
+A note on co-employment- Many security executives who have experience with large contracts think this issue is a non-starter.
+They believe that client oversight, performance monitoring and directed engagement on task performance is essential; particularly given the proximity of the services to the customer-facing, risk management mission.
+While we encourage discussion with supplier management and legal counsel, we also state our firm belief that it is the corporate security executive who will be held accountable for a notable breach in security, a defect in a regulatory requirement or a deficient response resulting in litigation.
 Knowledgeable oversight is a reasonable element of duty of care.
-Our suppliers are our agents, and while we can specify our requirements in contracts, the delivery of security services represents a shared, collective responsibility.
-The active measurement and directed feedback on performance is not only acceptable, it's our duty.
+Our suppliers are our agents and while we can specify our requirements in contracts, the delivery of security services represents a shared, collective responsibility.
+The active measurement and directed feedback on performance is not only acceptable -- it's our duty.